benjamindehli/overtonium/README.md

 The instrument is polyphonic across the keyboard and monophonic within a key.
 A string, a tine or a bar is one object, and striking it again takes over whatever it was already doing rather than starting a second copy beside the first, so playing the same key twice does the same here.

 That includes tails.
-A key with a long release that is tapped repeatedly used to leave every tap ringing and sum them, which no physical instrument does.
-Five overlapping taps of one key now peak at 0.412 against 0.424 for a single tap, where before they reached 0.961, which is two coherent copies of the same note.
+A key with a long release that is tapped repeatedly must not leave every tap ringing and sum them, which no physical instrument does.
+Five overlapping taps of one key peak at 0.412 against 0.424 for a single tap.
+Left to stack they reach 0.961, which is two coherent copies of the same note.

 A tail being taken over gets the same four millisecond fade a stolen voice gets, quick enough to read as instant and slow enough not to click.
 Measured across a retrigger, the largest jump between neighbouring samples is 0.01453, against 0.01455 for the steepest part of the waveform itself, so the cut adds nothing the signal was not already doing.

 A key that is still down, or held by the sustain pedal, is retriggered where it stands instead.
 That keeps two things a fade would lose: with phase reset off, a legato retrigger carries on from the level the envelope is at rather than restarting from silence, and re-striking a pedalled note takes it back off the pedal.

-It also stops tails eating the voice pool, which was the more expensive half of the problem.
-Every tap held one of the 24 voices for the whole of its release, so one repeatedly tapped key could fill the pool by itself: four keys held and a fifth tapped 25 times used to end with all 24 in use.
-Past that the allocator has nothing free and takes the oldest voice outright, with no fade and no regard for whether a key is still down on it, which is audible as notes being cut off mid-hold.
-The same sequence now ends with five voices in use.
+It also keeps tails out of the voice pool, which is the more expensive half of the problem.
+A tap that held one of the 24 voices for the whole of its release would let one repeatedly tapped key fill the pool by itself, and past that the allocator has nothing free and takes the oldest voice outright, with no fade and no regard for whether a key is still down on it, which is audible as notes being cut off mid-hold.
+Four keys held and a fifth tapped 25 times ends with five voices in use.

 **When the pool runs out.** Under the polyphony limit a stolen voice is handed a four millisecond fade and keeps rendering out of the eight surplus voices, so stealing never clicks.
 Past that surplus there is nothing left to fade into: the new note cannot wait, so a voice has to go this instant, and that is a step in the output whichever one it is.
 The size of the step is that voice's current level, so the only lever is which voice gets taken.

-It used to take the oldest.
-That is the right rule for stealing under the limit and the wrong one here, because the oldest voice is often a note still being held while a tail three quarters of the way through its release sits beside it costing almost nothing to lose.
-It now takes the quietest, preferring one already on its way out.
-With one loud note held among quiet tails and the pool overflowing, the held note used to be cut outright and now survives.
+It takes the quietest, preferring one already on its way out.
+Taking the oldest is the right rule for stealing under the limit and the wrong one here, because the oldest voice is often a note still being held while a tail three quarters of the way through its release sits beside it costing almost nothing to lose.
+With one loud note held among quiet tails and the pool overflowing, the held note survives.

 ### The noise channel